Gronunder/WeatherApp/README.md

 1. **Get an API Key**:
    - Sign up for an account at [OpenWeatherMap](https://openweathermap.org/).
-   - verify your email
+   - Verify your email.
-   - wait for key to be activated.
+   - Wait for the key to be activated.
-   - test your key with a sample CALL: https://api.openweathermap.org/geo/1.0/direct?q=London&limit=20&appid={Add_Your_API_Key}
+   - Test your key with a sample CALL: https://api.openweathermap.org/geo/1.0/direct?q=London&limit=20&appid={Add_Your_API_Key}

 2. **Create API Key File**:
    - Create a text file named `WeatherAPIkey.txt`.
-   - Paste your key into the txt file and move the file in C:/ location/folder and make sure that it has the correct rights.
+   - Paste your key into the txt file and move the file to C:/ location/folder and make sure that it has the correct rights.
    -

 3. **Download the repo localy and RUN**
    - Pull your repo from GitHub via your shell or gitBash if using Windows.
 "Git clone...."
-   - Open Powershell with Admin rights and located the download folder fo the script.
+   - Open Powershell with Admin rights and locate the download folder fo the script.
-   - run the script with ./script named
+   - Run the script with ./{scriptname}
    - You might need to use -ExecutionPolicy Bypass if Powershell is not set to bypass the default execution policy.